PCB-Arts/vaporphaseX/README.rst

 Display
 #####################

 Flash the display with the STM32CubeProgrammer, as external Loader use the MT25QL128A_STM32469I-DK.
-Flash the Bootloader and then the Display.hex File
+Flash the Bootloader and then the .elf file in bootloader-production folder.